Skip to main contentSkip to search

 Understand the Queue

-Learn about the invitation system and 5+ year wait.
+Learn about the invitation system and multi-year wait (ETWO analysis of MCCSS FOI data (obtained by the Ontario Autism Coalition)).
 No clinical prioritization exists.

 4